Supporting tamariki Māori

 Whānau, hapū and iwi care

-- We have partnered with eight iwi and Māori organisations to establish Whānau Care and are about to engage with a further six organisations to design their own models of care for their tamariki and whānau.
+We have partnered with iwi and Māori organisations to establish Whānau Care and engage with them to help design their own models of care for their tamariki and whānau.

 Enabling culturally responsive services